jadecobra/python_tdd_exercises/source/exception handling.rst

     E       AssertionError: 'failed' != 'succeeded'

-  We want the ``exception_handler`` function to return a different input based on the exceptions that occur within the function to help us learn how to handle exceptions.
+  I want the ``exception_handler`` function to return a different input based on the exceptions that occur within the function to help us learn how to handle exceptions.

   Let us update ``exception_handler`` in ``exceptions.py`` to call a function it receives as input